10 Tips – Running From Scratch

 - * Don’t compare your running to anyone else.
 This is about your journey.
 Besides, comparison is the thief of joy.

 - * Focus on how you FEEL after a run.
 It’s not about how you look, but rather how you feel.
 Running can help to clear the head, help with your health journey and get your body moving well.
+It will be hard at the start, but I promise it will get easier if you just keep up the consistency of training.

 - * Don’t flap your arms about when you run – unless you want to look like a goose Keep your arms relaxed and close by your sides.
 Let the natural swing of the arms power each stride.